jinman36/reading-notes-102/class2.md

 - snake_case
 - kebab-case

-Get familar witht he command line
+Get familar with the command line

 ## The Power of Abstraction
  leave of some irrelevant details
- You will worry about differnt problems at different layers Not going to be experts at all layers
+ You will worry about different problems at different layers Not going to be experts at all layers

 Client side code - Code 102